 - Replace Doors or Windows

 If you’d like to replace the doors or windows of your shed to give it more of an office feel, that should be done first.
 If you do replace these pieces, be sure your new door has a secure lock and the windows are well insulated.
 With Cook portable buildings, you can add extra doors or windows with our custom options available.

 - Add Electricity

-Wiring electricity is not something to take lightly.
-You should hire a professional electrician for this part.
-Most electricians are certified and offer a guarantee on their work, which will help to give you peace of mind.
+You'll need electricity for your office computer, Wifi, printer, lights and more.
+But, wiring electricity is not something to tackle on your own.
+Hire a professional electrician for this part.
+Most electricians are certified and offer a guarantee on their work.

 In fact, if your building is going to be used as a business location, the electrical work will be inspected and must be completed by a licensed electrician.
 This part of the electrical process only consists of rough-in work, including installation of wires and cables for basic power, lighting, Internet access, phone lines, and cable television.